Tox Trends: Emerging Toxins and Updates in Small Animal Clinical Toxicology

 Renee Tourdot

-Dr. Renee Tourdot serves as a Senior Toxicologist and Team Leader for the ASPCA Animal Poison Control Center.
+Dr. Renee Tourdot serves as an Associate Director of Quality Assurance for the ASPCA Animal Poison Control Center.
 She earned her DVM from the University of Wisconsin-Madison in 2009 and went on to complete an internship in small animal medicine and surgery before starting her career in emergency medicine and toxicology.
 She became a Diplomate of the American Board of Toxicology in 2019 and a Diplomate of the American Board of Veterinary Toxicology in 2021.
 In addition to regularly teaching veterinary professionals, Dr. Tourdot has authored numerous textbook chapters and online publications.
 A strong advocate for treating the patient, not the poison, Dr. Tourdot is proud to be a reliable resource for veterinary medical professionals in the trenches.
 When the toxicologist hat comes off, Dr. Tourdot enjoys volunteering as a Master Gardener, sewing her own wardrobe, and lounging on a sunny patio with her furry family.